December 18, 2019

 $3,500 to Arts for Learning Connecticut for performances, workshops, and professional development sessions with teaching artists at Ashford School.

-$4,015 to the Berlin-Peck Memorial Library to provide creative arts, visual arts, and art education programming for individuals experiencing memory loss or mild cognitive impairment.
+$4,015 to the Berlin-Peck Memorial Library for a gathering place for individuals experiencing memory loss or mild cognitive impairment.

 $1,000 to Best Buddies Connecticut, a social mentoring and inclusion program for students with intellectual and/or development disabilities in Seymour schools.